 • Square means a determinant is defined.

-• A nonzero determinant means the matrix has an inverse.
+• A nonzero determinant means an inverse exists.

-• As a transformation of the plane, the matrix scales signed area by 55.
+• As a transformation of the plane, it scales signed area by 55.

 Need help with a problem?